 To learn about hemophilia as a disease, watch this video:

 What are your thoughts on using stem cells as hemophilia treatment?
-Share them in the comments section.
+Share them in the comments below.